Purpose Statement For Academic Assessment At Lake Erie College

 "Assessment is the systematic collection of information about student learning, using the time, knowledge, expertise and resources available, in order to inform decisions that affect student learning."

-Learning outcomes assessment is conducted by the faculty and is guided by individual school planning, regional and national discipline-specific standards, criteria for accreditation (both regional and programmatic) and institutional goals and priorities.
+Learning outcomes assessment is conducted by the faculty and guided by individual school planning, regional and national discipline-specific standards, criteria for accreditation (both regional and programmatic) and institutional goals and priorities.
 As a collaborative effort, the Educational Policy and Planning Committee (EPP), Deans, faculty and the Chief Academic Officer coordinate to support tracking and reporting mechanisms and identify and offer assessment training and professional development opportunities.
-Each school's dean provides oversight of program-level assessment activities in coordination with the assessment liaisons, Chief Academic Officer and Director of Institutional Research and Assessment.
+Each school's dean provides oversight of program-level assessment activities in coordination with the assessment liaisons, Chief Academic Officer, and other college personnel.
 The Assessment Liaison Committee consists of at least one liaison from each of the schools.
 It is charged with the following: dissemination of assessment planning updates (institutional or school), identification of assessment training needs and working with the deans to coordinate the collection of annual program-level assessment reports.

 ASSESSMENT LIAISON COMMITTEE MEMBERS

-Rich West – School of Natural Sciences and Mathematics Assessment Coordinator
+Dr. Rich West – School of Natural Sciences and Mathematics

 PROGRAM LEVEL ASSESSMENT PLANS / PROGRAM REVIEW